Skip to main content

 To enable an exact determination of the concentration of the washing liquid and the salts, two measurement variants must be combined.
 Only by using measuring devices that combine sound velocity and conductivity can multi-component mixtures such as caustic soda and sodium chloride be analyzed safely and accurately.

-The physical principles are ideally combined and the effect is utilized that sound velocity and conductivity react differently to a change in the concentration levels in the process liquid.
+In doing so, the physical principles are ideally combined and the effect is utilized that sound velocity and conductivity react differently to a change in concentration levels in the process fluid.
 Thus, both concentrations can be determined exactly and the washing process can be optimally adjusted.

 Customer benefits in gas scrubber monitoring

-In the determination of concentrations of washing liquids, it impresses LiquiSonic® with its robust sensor design, which makes wear parts and maintenance unnecessary.
-The measuring system is configured as plug&play and impresses customers worldwide with its highly accurate measurement results and long process uptime.
+In the determination of the concentration of washing liquids, it convinces LiquiSonic® with its robust sensor construction, which makes wear parts and maintenance unnecessary.
+The measuring system is plug & play configured and convinces customers worldwide with its highly accurate measurement results and long process uptime.

-By accurately determining the concentrations, underdosages are actively avoided and process disturbances can be responded to as quickly as possible.
-Through automatic and rapid replenishment of, for example, caustic soda, accidents, such as the release of chlorine gas, are prevented.
+By accurately determining the concentrations, underdosing is actively avoided and process disturbances can be responded to as quickly as possible.
+Automatic and rapid replenishment of, for example, caustic soda prevents accidents, such as the release of chlorine gas.
 The extensive diagnostic tools and data documentation are important tools for HSE management.

 Through inline measurements with LiquiSonic® are sampling and time-consuming laboratory measurements replaced and material costs reduced to a minimum.